-With the implementation of the measures outlined above, no direct or indirect impacts to the arroyo toad from the Proposed Project construction are anticipated.
-The Proposed Action will not result in adverse impacts on arroyo toad.
+With implementation of the measures outlined above, no direct or indirect impacts to wildlife (special-status or not) from the Proposed Project construction are anticipated.

 Under the No Action Alternative, the Proposed Project would not be developed, and no changes to the existing vegetation communities would occur.
-No adverse impacts to vegetation communities or arroyo toads would occur under the No Action Alternative.
+No adverse impacts to vegetation communities or special status wildlife species would occur under the No Action Alternative.